civicrm/civicrm-dev-docs/docs/extensions/troubleshooting.md

 A: For all of the various types, you must first run [generate:module](http://generatemodule), and then \`cd\` into the folder (e.g. com.example.myextension) before running one of the other \`generate:\` commands.

+## Out-of-date templates

+Many of the generators in `civix` rely on helpers and stubs defined in `<mymodule>.php` or `<mymodule>.civix.php`.
+If you run `civix generate:*` on an older extension, you could have issues.
+Review [UPGRADE.md](https://github.com/totten/civix/blob/master/UPGRADE.md) for (a) general upgrade procedures and (b) a list of specific changes that could require manual attention.